 Find out how to get around Bali, including getting to and from your hotel, the choice of transport options available and costs.

-Ngurah Rai Airport is located 13km southwest of Denpasar and 2.5km south of Kuta.
+Ngurah Rai Airport is located 13km (8mi) southwest of the capital, Denpasar and 2.5km (1.5mi) south of Kuta.

 Most hotels will offer pre-arranged transport for arriving guests for a price that is generally more than the cost of an airport taxi.